students in Leadership Ethics & Society: Addressing Contemporary Challenges working through a puzzle on the Quad

 • And more!

-If you choose to study HDFS through the College of Agricultural, Consumer, and Environmental Sciences at UIUC, you can pick from two dynamic concentrations:
+If you choose to study HDFS through the College of Agricultural, Consumer, and Environmental Sciences at Illinois, you can pick from two dynamic concentrations:

 • Child and adolescent development